ParanoidUser/yolo/CHANGEME.md

+118 bottles of rum on the wall, 118 bottles of rum!
+You take one down, you pass it around, 117 bottles of rum on the wall.

 117 bottles of rum on the wall, 117 bottles of rum!
 You take one down, you pass it around, 116 bottles of rum on the wall.